vishal-singh-baraiya/Research-Paze/Energy Is All You Need.md

 Our prediction of a dynamically decreasing cosmological constant can be tested through:

 **Redshift Evolution Test**:
-The expansion history of the universe would differ from the standard $\Lambda$CDM model.
+The expansion history of the universe would differ from the standard $\Lambda$ CDM model.
 Specifically, our theory predicts that the effective dark energy density evolves as:

 $$
 \rho_{\text{DE}}(z) = \rho_{\text{DE}, 0} \times (1 + z)^3